Ghostscypher/php-mpesa/specifications.md

         public String getErrorBody();

         // Get's the error response status message as string
-        // you may ovveride the default `getMessage` if you wish
+        // you may override the default `getMessage` if you wish
         // examples include, `service temporarily unavailable`
         public String getMessage();